TehkCode/Vortex-Purdue/README.md

 ### Integration Team Additions:
-For a tutorial on how to simulate the Vortex GPU, see https://github.com/vortexgpgpu/vortex_tutorials File Directory notes:
+For a tutorial on how to simulate the Vortex GPU, see https://github.com/vortexgpgpu/vortex_tutorials

+File Directory notes:
 - see /hw/rtl/... for verilog code
     - /hw/rtl/diagrams/... upload diagrams here.
-Please create jpg/png exports of your drawio xml document
+Please create SVG exports of your drawio xml document